raghav19/engineersdaybook/_posts/2025-12-03-my-local-env-setup.md

 other value adds that i see are:

-- ✅ mise tasks can be a nice addon to gitHub-actions tasks to avoid complex logic inside gh-actions
+- ✅ mise tasks can be a nice addon to gh-actions tasks to avoid complex logic inside gh-actions
+- ✅ considerable amount of disk space is saved locally

 can this be extended to `CI/CD`? absolutely yes! and it considerably simplifies the `Dockerfile` as well allowing consistent experience and code similar to how you setup your local env